 Data from the Small Heights for Quadratic Polynomials 2011 REU

 Data from the Small Heights for Quadratic Rational Functions 2011 REU

 Five College Number Theory Seminar

 Ideals, Varieties, and Applications, a mathematics research conference honoring David and celebrating his influence in several areas of algebraic geometry and commutative algebra.
-It ran from Monday, June 10 through Friday, June 14, 2019, at the Amherst College Science Center,
+It took place at the Amherst College Science Center, from Monday, June 10 through Friday, June 14, 2019.

 Department of Mathematics and Statistics